Now that Cold Weather is upon us… Be Prepared!

-The cold and snow have arrived here in Colorado.
+The cold has arrived here in Colorado.
 And if you are like the rest of us, you were scrambling yesterday to make sure your horse (and barn) were ready for the weather change.

 Here are just a few tips to try to make the temperature (and weather) transition easier on all of us:

 - Feed extra hay: the digestive process helps keep your horse warm, so extra hay will keep them warmer.
 Another benefit is the more constant food supply will help avoid colic.

 - Heated waterers: use some form of water heater to avoid frozen water sources.
 This will keep your horse hydrated during cold snaps as well as make less work for you.
 No one likes breaking up ice!
 Plus, who likes drinking ice cold drinks during a snowstorm anyways?

 - Blankets: if your horse has not grown a substantial winter coat yet, you might want to consider a blanket for added warmth and protection from the cold, snow, and dampness.